abberdeen/circuitid-csharp/docs/PhoneInboundRulesApi.md

 ## CreatePhoneInboundRule

-> GetPhoneInboundRule200Response CreatePhoneInboundRule (Phoneinboundrules phoneinboundrules)
+> GetPhoneInboundRule200Response CreatePhoneInboundRule (PhoneinboundrulesCreateOrPatch phoneinboundrulesCreateOrPatch)

 Create a new object